Stories that Move

 You might also consider asking your students to set up accounts and spend a preparatory lesson discussing why they might need an email address and things to consider, such as an appropriate name.
-If you don’t want to ask your students to set up an email address, you can also work with the introductory lesson, for which no account is necessary.

 After setting up a class, the most important next step is to choose which learning path and which track you want your students to use.
 When you click on the button to the left of the track name, it will be added to the class (and become visible to the students).

 Detailed information on each learning path and track (lesson) can be found in the educators’ guides, of which there is one per learning path.